digidem/mapeo-crypto/README.md

 - `backupCode: string` 30-character base32 encoded backup code

 Returns `Buffer` The 16-byte root key encoded in the backup code

+#### `KeyManager.generateProjectKeypair()`

+Generate a keypair for a new project.
+The public key of this keypair becomes the project key.
+The keypair should be used as the keypair for the hypercore in the 'auth' namespace for the project creator.

+This keypair is non-deterministic, it must be persisted somewhere.

+Returns `{ publicKey: Buffer, secretKey: Buffer }`

 ### Project Invites